aksiksi/blog/projects/index.md

     All of the source code for the projects listed below can be found on my Github page.
 </p>

-### 16-bit CMOS Adder in GF 65 nm
+### 16-bit Adder in GF 65 nm CMOS

-During the Spring 2016 semester, my colleague and I designed and implemented a 16-bit adder based on the carry lookahead Kogge-Stone topology.
+During the Spring 2016 semester, my colleague and I designed and implemented a 16-bit adder based on the carry lookahead Kogge-Stone topology for a course midterm project.
 We were able to bring the propagation delay down to around **250 ps**.
 We did not however extensively test the functionality of the circuit due to time constraints.

 ### [Jadawil](http://jadawil.herokuapp.com)

 A course scheduler for UAE University students.
 Jadawil makes it extremely easy to schedule course timings during a busy semester.
 It also takes final exam conflicts into account.
+I built a basic version over the course of 2 weeks using Python, Flask, mechanize, and BeautifulSoup.
+The most difficult part of the project was scraping and parsing the course data - this is what I used mechanize and BS for.

 ### STracker